werleycordeiro/password/README.md

 # password
 ## Why use password?
 Sometimes it's hard to set a secure password.
-So I developed a random password generator.
+So I developed a password generator.
 ```R
 install.packages("devtools")
 library(devtools)